 The cumulative effect of these developments, and whatever else was in the minds of the pollsters’ sample of voters, was that the government’s two-party-preferred support reached 48.5 per cent in mid August (up from 46.1 per cent at its lowest point).
 It stayed roughly there until the mining tax was repealed, the report of the home insulation royal commission was released, Julia Gillard appeared at the trade union royal commission and the government increased the terror alert to “high” – four events that coincided with a modest rise of 0.3 per cent for the government over the next couple of weeks.

 Then the long slide to Prince Philip’s knighthood began.
 Tony Abbott’s undertaking to shirtfront Vladimir Putin had no measurable effect on the two-party-preferred figures, and neither did the G20 meeting in Brisbane.
 A backdown on defence leave, a partial backdown on university funding and a confusing shift on the $7 GP co-payment coincided with the beginning of a brief lift in the poll numbers.
-Perhaps the prime minister’s candid confession at the beginning of December that it had been a “ragged week” for the government calmed some voters and temporarily stilled the growing leadership speculation.
+Perhaps the prime minister’s candid confession at the beginning of December that it had been a “ragged week” for the government calmed some voters and temporarily stilled growing leadership speculation in the media.
 A more pronounced, if brief, lift came ten days later, just after the Martin Place siege.
 But the decline had well and truly resumed by the time Mr Abbott dismayed his colleagues by knighting the Duke of Edinburgh.

 At that point a group of Liberal backbenchers finally decided to act.
 Although their bid to spill leadership positions failed, the government’s poll figures improved.
 No doubt this was partly a what-goes-down-must-come-up effect, but it also reflected a period of relative quiet in the Coalition’s ranks.
 The ragged weeks didn’t entirely go away, but the government fairly quickly regained a full percentage point of support and slowly dragged itself up to the level it had reached after its post-budget recovery in August.
 It was in sight of Labor, but this was nowhere near the bounceback the prime minister would have been hoping for.

 Despite the subdued impact of the first set of anti-terror legislation in June last year, Tony Abbott seems to have concluded that fear was his best defence.
-But the announcement of more funding for anti-terror measures, coming just after Joe Hockey’s second budget, produced no measurable advantage.
+Yet the announcement of more funding for anti-terror measures, coming just after Joe Hockey’s second budget, produced no measurable advantage.
 Other poll questions were picking up support for more and tougher anti-terror laws, but that didn’t translate into increased support for the Coalition.
 In fact, after the government’s focus on security issues intensified in mid May, its poll figures plateaued and then began to fall.
 Terror laws, terror rhetoric, even the Martin Place siege – none of them had boosted the government’s support in any significant way.

 June this year was the month in which the government, according to unnamed Coalition sources, found the measure of Bill Shorten and finally regained its political momentum.
-The latest combined leadership poll numbers suggest otherwise, with Tony Abbott on a net satisfaction rating of negative 26 per cent, one percentage point lower than Bill Shorten.
+The latest combined leadership poll numbers suggest otherwise, with Tony Abbott on a net satisfaction rating of negative 26 per cent, one percentage point lower than Shorten.
 Two-party-preferred, as the chart shows, the Coalition has been going backwards since the middle of May and had fallen to 47.8 per cent by the middle of last week.

 Nor has there been much evidence, so far at least, of shifting the focus of attack from national security to Labor’s links with the unions.
 Here, the poll figures once again are not encouraging for the Coalition.
 If the initial hearings of the trade union royal commission last year had any impact on public opinion it was lost in the furore following Joe Hockey’s first budget.
 In November, when the commission raised doubts about aspects of Julia Gillard’s widely reported testimony (although it cleared her of any criminal activity), columnist Andrew Bolt described the observations as “devastating for former leader Julia Gillard and damaging to current leader, Bill Shorten.”
 The polls continued their drift towards Labor.

-It will be a couple more weeks before it becomes clear whether the opposition leader’s own appearance at the commission brings as little benefit for the Coalition, but it’s worth noting that since revelations about Bill Shorten’s years with the AWU were first published in newspapers last month, the polls have moved Labor’s way.
+It will be a couple more weeks before it becomes clear whether the opposition leader’s own appearance at the commission brings as little benefit for the Coalition, but it’s worth noting that since revelations about Bill Shorten’s years with the AWU were first published in newspapers last month the polls have moved Labor’s way.

 During the period of declining Coalition support that began in early May, Mr Abbott and Mr Hockey expressed views about the housing bubble that contrasted strikingly with observations made by the Coalition-appointed head of Treasury and the governor of the Reserve Bank.
 Joe Hockey exhorted households and small business to get out and spend, and Tony Abbott continued his war on wind.